salvakantero/RedPlanet_ZX/Readme.txt

 ENTER:  Pause.
 ESC:    Cancel game.

 The image of the loading screen and the cover artwork  is taken (with permission of the author) from the original "Astronaut" by Michael Smith.
 Follow him on twitter/instagram at @Doodlebags.

+RED PLANET is released under GPL v2 for all software components* (see license.txt).
+* However, please note that the illustrations used for the cover artwork are NOT released under the GPL v2 license.
+These illustrations are the intellectual property of Mike Smith and are subject to separate licensing terms.
+Any use, reproduction, or distribution of the illustrations must be authorized by Mike Smith.